ArshiaGupta3007/Book-management-system/README.md

 ## Project Structure
 - **Backend**: Express server handles API routes (`/api/books`) for CRUD operations.
 MongoDB stores book data using Mongoose models.
 - **Frontend**: React client communicates with the backend via Axios for seamless data management.

+## Prerequisites
+Before you begin, ensure you have met the following requirements:
+- Node.js installed on your local machine
+- MongoDB installed and running locally or accessible via a remote connection
+- Internet connection to download dependencies from npm